-Students must enroll in seven classes each semester.
+Students must enroll in seven classes each semester, excluding seniors who must enroll in a minimum of four classes.
 The selection of courses and progress toward graduation are the collaborative responsibility of the student, parents/guardian, and counselor.
 College admissions requirements vary; therefore, students are encouraged to plan accordingly by checking with the college of their choice when updating their four-year plans.
-Schedule change requests are allowed within fifteen days of the beginning of each semester.
-Students who wish to be eligible for U.I.L. activities must be enrolled in at least five classes.
+Schedule changes may be requested within fifteen days of the beginning of each semester but are not guaranteed.
+Students who wish to be eligible for U.I.L. activities must be enrolled in at least four classes.
 Students are scheduled electronically into classes needed to graduate without regard to class period or instructor.
 Instructors and class periods may change mid-year.